Wave Attenuation in Drifting Sea Ice: A Mechanistic Model for Observed Decay Profiles: Mathematical Formulation and Analytical Solutions

 where $s=S/\rho g$.
 In agreement with previous work \citep[e.g.][]{kohout2011wave,herman2019wave}, in ice covered regions we define the exponential source term as

-where $\alpha _\textrm{exp}$ is the constant attenuation rate for all other contributing non skin-drag mechanisms.
+where $\alpha _\textrm{exp}$ is the constant amplitude attenuation rate for all other contributing non skin-drag mechanisms e.g. wave scattering \citep{wadhams1978wave}, viscous dissipation \citep{weber1987wave,keller1998gravity} and visco-elasticity \citep{robinson1990modal,fox1994oblique,wang2010gravity}.
 Its inclusion provides flexibility for future operational model implementations.

-In ice covered regions, for a monochromatic wave, the rate of change of energy per unit area due to skin drag is proportional to $|u_{\text{orb}}-v|^3 $ \citep{shen1998wave}, where $u_{\text{orb}}=U \sin{(\phi)}$ is the wave orbital velocity at the ice-water interface, here evaluated at the free surface under the hypothesis of thin sea ice, and $v$ is the ice drift velocity.
+In ice covered regions, for a monochromatic wave, the skin drag stress at the ice-ocean interface follows a standard quadratic law, $\tau = \rho C_d|u_{\text{orb}}-v|(u_{\text{orb}}-v)$ \citep{shen1998wave}, with $C_d$ the drag coefficient.
+The rate of change of energy per unit area due to skin drag is proportional to $|u_{\text{orb}}-v|^3 $ \citep{shen1998wave}, where $u_{\text{orb}}=U \sin{(\phi)}$ is the wave orbital velocity at the ice-water interface, here evaluated at the free surface under the hypothesis of thin sea ice, and $v$ is the ice drift velocity.
 The magnitude of the orbital velocity is $U =a \Omega$, where $\Omega=gk/\omega $, and $ \phi $ is time-dependent phase.
 Phase averaging, we obtain: